My 10 Most Memorable Celebrity Encounters

 3. Jeff Innis

 Jeff Innis is a former Major League Baseball pitcher who played primarily for the New York Mets.
 He was known for his reliable performance as a middle reliever during the late 1980s and early 1990s.
-He was a sidearm pitcher; I mention Jeff Innis in my article 16 of the Craziest Pitching Styles in Major League Baseball.
 In the spring of 1989, my dad and I watched the Yankees play the Mets in an exhibition game at Yankee Stadium.
 After the affair, I waited outside of Yankee Stadium for my favorite players to come out.
 One of them was Jeff Innis.
 Interestingly, and I would not know this until years later, he was the one who gave up Michael Jordan’s first professional hit in 1994.
 Sadly, Jeff passed away some years ago.
 What struck me about this meeting was just how nice he was.
 He signed my item and left a lasting impression about me to me about how the approachability and friendliness of many of these baseball players of many baseball players.
 Up until that point I’d already been a fan for 3 years, but by then I was enamored of the game.

 4. John Franco